Eastern Shore of Virginia 9-1-1 Communications

 ---

-• Acquired 800 MHz control station to support interoperability with Worcester and Somerset Counties, and to allow link with Maryland’s MESIN network
+Acquired 800 MHz control station to support interoperability with Worcester and Somerset Counties, and to allow link with Maryland’s MESIN network… to become operational as part of interoperability solutions

-• Acquired and installed 800MHz NPSPAC Repeaters to support interoperability with Worcester County and other 800 MHz system users… to become operational Fall 2007
+Acquired and installed 800MHz NPSPAC Repeaters to support interoperability with Worcester County and other 800 MHz system users… to become operational as part of interoperability solutions

-• Engineering relocation of various radios and antennas from current tower at Sheriff’s Office to the new STARS tower; upgrading existing sites as necessary
+Engineering relocation of various radios and antennas; upgrading existing sites as necessary

 ---